frubino/mgkit/docs/source/pipeline/tutorial.rst

 Tutorial
 ========

+The aim of this tutorial is to show how to build a pipeline to analyse metagenomic samples.
+Moreover, the SNPs calling part was made to show how diversity estimates can be calculated from metagenomic data, hence it should be changed to be more strict.

 We're going to use `Peru Margin Subseafloor Biosphere <https://www.ebi.ac.uk/metagenomics/project/SRP000183>`_ as an example, which can be download from the ENA website.

 For more information about the pipeline, you can refer to the :ref:`metagenome-pipeline` section of the documentation.
 This tutorial is expected to run on a